 |3 hour loan||15 minutes||$1.50/hour or part thereof (max. $30.00)|

-Please note that items checked in after the grace period will incur fines from the due date, including the grace period.
+Please note that items checked in or renewed after the grace period will incur fines from the due date, including the grace period.

 Fines are calculated at midnight each day.
 Fines will still be charged if you renew a book after midnight but before the library opens.

 Borrowing blocked when amount overdue reaches: $30.00

 Borrowing blocked when amount overdue remains unpaid for: 28 days or more.

 Please note that long-term failure to pay fines may result in the debt being sent to UC Financial Services for recovery and further university-wide sanctions.